docker/cli/docs/reference/commandline/run.md

 ### <a name="restart"></a> Restart policies (--restart)

-Use Docker's `--restart` to specify a container's *restart policy*.
+Use the `--restart` flag to specify a container's *restart policy*.
 A restart policy controls whether the Docker daemon restarts a container after exit.
 Docker supports the following restart policies: